goyashek/signature-forgery-verification/README.md

 ---

-## ⚠️ The flagship — a systemic data leak, caught and fixed
+## ⚠️ The data leaks — caught and fixed

 The ICDAR dataset is one of the most-used signature benchmarks on Kaggle, and it ships two leaks.
-The second is subtle enough that **virtually every public Siamese + CNN notebook built on it inherits the same inflated scores** — because they all read the same pre-made pair CSVs.
+The second one is subtle enough that a lot of public Siamese + CNN notebooks built on it inherit the same inflated scores, because they all read the same pre-made pair CSVs.

 ### Leak #1 — the duplicate test set